jboucher154/WebServ/project_standards/standards.md

 - Non-class files and directories names can only contain lowercases, digits and ’_’ (snake_case)

 - Class files (`.cpp`, `.hpp`, `.tpp`) should have the same UpperCamelCase name as the class.
-	- If the class definition is split into separate files the name should lead with the  followed by an underscore and an approriate description of the contentes.
+	- If the class definition is split into separate files the name should lead with the class name followed by an underscore and an approriate description of the contentes.
 Example: ClassName_dates.cpp

 ## Formatting